Nitrolabs/meteor-accounts-box/README.md

 ## accounts-box

-Box.com OAuth2 login service for use with Meteor Auth
+Box.com OAuth2 login service for use with Meteor Accounts system

 ### Package Dependencies